ApexRMS/a269/README.md

 2.1-impute-site-raster.R: Performs nearest neighbour imputation on sample plot IDs to create a contiguous site raster.

-3-historic-fire-analysis.R: Computes the annual probability of historic fires, the normalized fire distribution, and the fire size class distribution.
+3-historic-fire-analysis.R: Computes the annual probability of historic fires, the normalized fire variability distribution, and the fire size class distribution.

 4-historic-logging-analysis.R: Computes the annual probability of clearcutting and the clearcut size class distribution.